rohitsx/streamSync/README.md

 ## Introduction

 StreamSync is a tool designed for creators and their audience, offering a more interactive alternative to traditional super chats limited to text messages.
 With StreamSync, users can send super chats, but with a unique twist: if the creator is interested, they can directly speak with the audience member through our extension.
-This tool is handy for creators in finance, ed-tech, or consultancy, allowing them to interact more directly with their audience while maintaining the familiar experience of superchats.

 ## Chrome Extension